 4K HDR will also illuminate one part of the game that’s often hidden in football: the players themselves.
 “Everybody’s wearing their helmets, of course,” Davies said.
 “So when we go in for those really tight shots of emotion, you can see much more of the face hidden in the shadows.”

 It promises to be a much-improved experience for NFL fans.
 Here’s everything you need to start watching Thursday Night Football in 4K.

 How to watch NFL games in 4K on Fox Sports

 You have two options for watching the NFL in 4K.
 If you subscribe to DIRECTV, Optimum, Xfinity, Verizon Fios, TVision or fuboTV, the process couldn’t be simpler: Just flip to your provider’s 4K channel on Thursday nights.

 If you don’t subscribe to any of the above TV services, you’ll have to download the FOX Sports or FOX Now app.
 From there, all you need is a participating TV provider and a compatible streaming device capable of streaming in 4K.

-The first thing you’ll need to do is download the FOX Sports or FOX NOW app to your 4K streaming device, smart TV or game console.
-Be careful not to download the FOX Sports Go app, which covers content from FOX Sports regional sports networks.
+The first thing you’ll need to do is download the Fox Sports app to your 4K streaming device, smart TV or game console.
+Be careful not to download the Fox Sports Go app, which covers content from Fox Sports regional sports networks.

-Unfortunately, only two streaming devices can currently be used to watch NFL games in 4K using these apps:
+The following devices can be used to watch games in 4K using the Fox Sports app:

-The major names missing from this list are Google’s Chromecast, Amazon’s Fire TV, Xbox One and PlayStation Four.
-Unless you have a 4K TV that utilizes that Roku operating system, you won’t be able to download the app directly to your smart TV, either.
+The major names missing from this list are Google’s Chromecast and PlayStation gaming consoles.
+Unless you have a 4K TV that utilizes that Android TV operating system, you won’t be able to download the app directly to your TV, either.

 2. Sign in with your TV provider